cssninjaStudio/vuero/documentation/plugins/datepicker/datepicker-range-documentation.md

 ### DateRangepicker

-`<V-Calendar />` can be turned into a date range picker if needed.
+`<VCalendar />` can be turned into a date range picker if needed.
 Check the code example for more details about usage.

 <!--code-->